12 Keys to Family Business Success

 Family members start a major portion of new businesses launched in the U.S. every year.
-Brothers come to mind, of course.
+Brothers come to mind, of course, when it comes to family business.

 Whatever the family ties, however, starting a business with a spouse, parents, siblings, children or other family members presents unique challenges over and above the usual problems a startup faces.
 That’s why only one in three family businesses survives to the next generation.